 VICKSBURG TO PORT GIBSON

-The roads between Vicksburg, Mississippi and Port Gibson, Mississippi aren’t great for running or cycling.
 The Blues Highway (US 61) is a 4-lane divided speedway with narrow lanes, high volumes of truck traffic and no shoulders.
 The secondary roads made an arc out to the east—not the most direct route but safer than US 61.
 The road was winding and hilly with poor sight lines and no shoulder, but thankfully traffic volumes were much less and we didn’t encounter any heavy commercial traffic.
 About halfway to Port Gibson, we intersected the Natchez Trace.
 Again, the road was winding and hilly with poor sight lines and no shoulder—but also very beautiful.

 We arrived in Port Gibson, “the City too Beautiful to Burn” (look it up).
 Scott was waiting for us at the Collina Plantation Inn.
 Scott is actually from Minnetonka, Minnesota—a rare find here in Mississippi, but apparently he was searching for an old house in which to set up a B&B. He thought he might find the right place in Virginia, but turns out Port Gibson, Mississippi held his dream.
 We checked in, got situated in our lovely room, and after visiting with Scott a bit, we headed out for our first interaction with Mike Herrin, pastor of the local First Presbyterian Church of Port Gibson, Mississippi.